mannyrivera2010/aml-suite/docs/index.md

 * Use of external authorization service
 * Enable HTTPS (via nginx reverse proxy)
 * Served via Gunicorn (vs. Django development server)

-## MakeFile
-There is a MakeFile in the project to run repetitive commands

-Commands:
-`make pyenv` - Create Python environment and install requirements
-`make dev` - Setup up the development environment running on a SQLite Database (without Elasticsearch)
-`make dev_psql` - Setup up the development environment running on a Postgres Database (without Elasticsearch)
-`make dev_es` - Setup up the development environment running on a SQLite Database with Elasticsearch)
-`make reindex_es` - Reindex the data into Elasticsearch
-`make run` - Run the server
-`make run_es` - Run the server with Elasticsearch
-`make rung` - Run Server with gunicorn with a worker per core
-`make test` - Run all test
-`make codecheck` - Run pycodestyle python linter on the code
-`make upgrade_requirements` - Update project python dependencies

 ### Runing Elasticsearch for Search
 ozp/Settings.py file variable needs to be updated to `ES_ENABLED = True`